Transform Your Space: 20 Best Air-Purifying Plants for You!

 Sunlight: Chrysanthemum likes indirect bright sun, and some hours of direct sun is also good.
 They will thrive in the right light and near sunbathed windows.

-Watering: Water chrysanthemum to keep the soil evenly moist all the time.
-Water them with warm water and water the soil from the base and not the foliage.
-Reduce watering in the colder months and let the soil stay dry more.
+Watering:Â Water chrysanthemums to keep the soil evenly moist.
+Use warm water and water from the base, not the foliage.
+Reduce watering in the colder months to let the soil stay dry longer.Â

-Fertilizer: Chrysanthemum is a heavy feeder in their active growing period.
-Feed them with a balanced, water-soluble fertilizer once a month from spring through summer.
+Fertilizer:Â Chrysanthemums are heavy feeders during their active growing period.
+Feed them a balanced, water-soluble fertilizer once a month from spring through summer.

 Spider Plant